 Denial notification sent to user

-SNOW prepares the data and send to SAP
+SNOW prepares the data and send to Gateway

-SAP checks whether the request is created for new user or Existing user
+Gateway checks whether the request is created for new user or Existing user

 If the request is for New user, then Process the Data*

 *SAP Gateway will need to check if this user already exists in the user masterdata.
 If yes, SAP Gateway will generate an error and stop the processing of the user creation.
 A notification will be sent back to the user’s manager instructing him to create a new request to update the existing user and a Failure status sent back to SNOW.
 If no, SAP gateway will proceed with the creation of the user.